 Do you see how quickly someone could accidentally be exposed to a food allergen just because of cross-contact?

 NOTE: Lauren and I are not medically trained.
-We highly recommend discussing cross-contact with your allergist.
-Depending on your child’s specific needs, cross-contact might not be much of a risk, or it could be potentially life threatening.
+We highly recommend discussing cross-contact with your allergist to determine your child’s specific needs.

 Allergen Proteins Cannot Be “Killed”